Language Translation Available – See Top of Left Column.

 If you know of any other mention of God’s Seven Spirits throughout any of the three Abrahamic faiths, or any other faith for that matter, including prayers, please email me directly with details – john@ThereYouAreJesus.com

-The Holy Spirit is discussed much more in the Bible and in prayers but only in reference to what it is a part of, which is the Holy Trinity.
+The Holy Spirit is discussed much more in the Bible and in prayers but only in reference to what it is a part of, which is God the Father, Son and Holy Spirit.
 Not in reference to how it is formed, which is by the Seven Spirits.

 And at the same time, God’s Seven Spirits were a major part of all three of the major spiritual events in my life, (1) the temporary death in 1960’s, (2) his welcomed-interruption of my desperate prayer in 2013, and (3) his response to a prayer in 2020 explaining that his welcomed-interruption in 2013 was done by the Seven Spirits of God, in high definition color.